 Dear Stage Alliance Employees:

 Welcome!
 As a Stage Alliance employee, you are part of the Stage Alliance “bargaining unit” and are represented by IATSE Local 205.
-Read on for an explanation of what this means, how it affects you and who we (the union) are.
+Read on for an explanation of what this means, how it affects you.

 IATSE Local 205 is the local chapter of the International Alliance of Theatrical Stage Employees (sometimes known as the IA), the union that represents those working in the entertainment industry.
 Please visit iatse.net to become acquainted with the scope, reach and goals of the IATSE.

 Local 205 represents stage employees working in live entertainment in Austin, namely theater, exhibition trade shows, conventions, and concerts.
-Our members are just like you: we’re stagehands, we do the same work, and we are concerned about the standards in our industry.
-As union members, we have a voice in our contracts, including the one you are working under for Stage Alliance.
-We believe unions give you the power to control your wages and working conditions.
+Our members are stagehands just like you and, just like you, we are concerned about the standards in our industry.
+As union members, we have ability to collectively negotiate our Agreements, such as the Stage Alliance contract you are currently working under.
+We believe coming together in union gives us more power to control our wages and working conditions.
 You can visit iatse205.org to learn more about us.

-Local 205 has a contract (Collective Bargaining Agreement) with Stage Alliance that determines wages, benefits, call minimums, breaks, worker safety, discipline and termination policy, and so on.
-This Agreement is negotiated by Local 205 and enforced by the Local 205 Union Steward on each Stage Alliance call.
+Local 205 has a Collective Bargaining Agreement (contract) with Stage Alliance that determines our wages, benefits, call minimums, breaks, worker safety, progressive discipline and termination policy, and so on.
+This Agreement is negotiated by Local 205 and enforced by the Local 205 Business Agent and/or the Union Steward on every Stage Alliance call.
+Everything negotiated into the Agreement, such as progressive discipline and termination policy, health and retirement benefits, apply to all Stage Alliance employees, not just union members.

 THE SA REP